Storytelling podcasts...in 9 short essays

 |1001 Classic Short Stories podcast|

-I thought I had already done the hard part—writing short stories.
+For my own personal path to podcasting, I thought I had already done the hard part—writing short stories.
 I had written and assembled 18 stories into an eBook.
-Not up to Homer’s level, I confess they are not memorized.
+Not up to Homer’s level, I confess, and they are not memorized.

 For voice, I needed to produce a podcast.
-That meant technology, and many pieces coming together.
-At home, on computers, my daughter and wife helped me shape the name and design for the Podcast—Fresh New Shorts.
+For many writers, that can be a real sticking point.
+You need some technology and many pieces coming together.
+For me, I was fortunate to have my daughter and wife helping me shape the name and design for the Podcast—Fresh New Shorts.
 We looked at many podcast graphics and fixed on something that would stand out, and be easy to read in the 3000 X 3000 pixel size.

 Fresh New Shorts had to be housed somewhere.
 I searched “best platforms for podcasting”.
 There were several options and I landed on Podbean.
 While free plans were available; I decided to pay to gain plenty of storage space and listener metrics.

-Now, I needed to give voice to the stories--I needed a good microphone.
+You need to give voice to the stories--you need a good microphone.
+If you take any advice, invest in an external mike (and "P-popper filter) rather than using whatever mike comes with your computer.
 In February, before everything COVID-19 in North America, my wife and I drove to a store to get advice on mikes, and to support local business.
 We spoke with at least four different staff at a large electronics chain.
 Nobody had expertise on microphones.

 But all mentioned one colleague—I’ll call him Danny.
 Danny knew all there was to know about microphones, they said.
 The downside—he was on break. for the Yoda of microphones, we were quite happy to wait.